Learning Color Equivariant Representations: Abstract

 \section{Abstract}

-Group equivariant convolutional neural networks have been designed for a variety of geometric transformations from 2D and 3D rotation groups, to semi-groups such as scale.
-Despite the improved interpretability, accuracy and generalizability afforded by these architectures, group equivariant networks have seen limited application in the context of perceptual quantities such as hue and saturation, even though their variation can lead to significant reductions in classification performance.
-In this paper, we introduce convolutional neural networks equivariant to variations in hue and saturation by design.
-To achieve this, we leverage the observation that hue and saturation transformations can be identified with the 2D rotation and 1D translation groups respectively.
-Our hue-, saturation-, and fully color-equivariant networks achieve equivariance to these perceptual transformations without an increase in network parameters.
-We demonstrate the utility of our networks on synthetic and real world datasets where color and lighting variations are commonplace.
+In this paper, we introduce group convolutional neural networks (GCNNs) equivariant to color variation.
+GCNNs have been designed for a variety of geometric transformations from 2D and 3D rotation groups, to semi-groups such as scale.
+Despite the improved interpretability, accuracy and generalizability of these architectures, GCNNs have seen limited application in the context of perceptual quantities.
+Notably, the recent CEConv network uses a GCNN to achieve equivariance to hue transformations by convolving input images with a hue rotated RGB filter.
+However, this approach leads to invalid RGB values which break equivariance and degrade performance.
+We resolve these issues with a lifting layer that transforms the input image directly, thereby circumventing the issue of invalid RGB values and improving equivariance error by over three orders of magnitude.
+Moreover, we extend the notion of color equivariance to include equivariance to saturation and luminance shift.
+Our hue-, saturation-, luminance- and color-equivariant networks achieve strong generalization to out-of-distribution perceptual variations and improved sample efficiency over conventional architectures.
+We demonstrate the utility of our approach on synthetic and real world datasets where we consistently outperform competitive baselines.